SPFinder: Improving the Context Length and Scalability for Tracing Known Vulnerability Patches: Abstract

 \section{Abstract}

-An upstream task for software bill-of-materials (SBOMs) is the accurate localization of the patch that fixes a vulnerability.
-Nevertheless, existing work reveals a significant gap in the CVEs whose patches exist but are not traceable~\cite{dunlap2024vfcfinder}.
-Existing works have proposed several approaches to trace/retrieve the patching commit for fixing a CVE~\cite{tan2021locating,wang2022vcmatch,dunlap2024vfcfinder,li2024patchfinder,ran2025efficient}.
-However, they suffer from two major challenges: (1) They cannot effectively handle long diff code of a commit; (2) We are not aware of existing work that scales to the full repository with satisfactory accuracy.
-Upon identifying this gap, we propose \tool, a scalable and effective retrieval system for tracing known vulnerability patches.
-To handle the context length challenge, \tool proposes a novel hierarchical embedding technique which efficiently extends the context coverage to 6x that of existing work while covering all files in the commit.
-To handle the scalability challenge, \tool utilizes a three-phase framework, balancing the effectiveness/efficiency in each phase.
+An upstream task for vulnerability management is the accurate localization of the patch that fixes a vulnerability.
+Existing works have proposed several approaches to trace or retrieve the patching commit for fixing a CVE~\cite{tan2021locating,wang2022vcmatch,dunlap2024vfcfinder,li2024patchfinder,ran2025efficient}.
+However, they suffer from two major challenges: (1) They cannot effectively handle the long diff code in patch commits, which is common when commit messages are non-informative; and (2) they do not scale to the full repository with satisfactory accuracy in realistic settings.

+We propose \tool, a scalable and effective retrieval framework for tracing known vulnerability patches.
+To address the long-context challenge, \tool introduces a hierarchical embedding technique that efficiently extends context coverage while mitigating long-context degradation, enabling effective modeling of all files in the commit.
+To address the scalability challenge, \tool adopts a three-phase retrieval framework that balances effectiveness and efficiency, achieving high recall at the full-repository level.

-The evaluation of \tool demonstrates it outperforms existing patch tracing methods (PatchFinder~\cite{li2024patchfinder}, PatchScout~\cite{tan2021locating}, VFCFinder~\cite{dunlap2024vfcfinder}) by a large margin.
-Furthermore, \tool outperforms VoyageAI~\cite{voyage}, the SOTA commercial code embedding LLM (\$1.8 per 10K commits) on the MRR and Recall@10 by 18\% and 28\% on our two datasets.
-Using \tool, we have successfully traced and merged the patch links for 35 new CVEs in the GitHub Advisory database~\cite{githubAD}.
-Our ablation study reveals that hierarchical embedding is a practically effective way of handling long context for patch retrieval.
+Our evaluation on two datasets shows that \tool outperforms state-of-the-art patch tracing methods (PatchFinder~\cite{li2024patchfinder}, PatchScout~\cite{tan2021locating}, VFCFinder~\cite{dunlap2024vfcfinder}) by a large margin, and surpasses VoyageAI~\cite{voyage}, the top commercial code embedding model, on MRR and Recall@10 by 18\% and 28\% respectively.
+Using \tool, we have successfully traced and merged patch links for 35 CVEs in the GitHub Advisory Database~\cite{githubAD}, demonstrating its practical applicability.
+An ablation study further confirms that hierarchical embedding is a practically effective solution for handling long context in patch retrieval.
+Our artifacts and online demo are publicly available at \url{https://github.com/AnonySE26/SPFinder} and \url{http://spfinder.org/}.